sendwithus/battlesnake/static/md/readme/4-bounty.md

 Bounty Snakes will not go down easy, and we suggest not spending time focused on defeating Bounty Snakes.

-Available Bounty Snakes and their rewards will are listed under [Prizes and Awards](#4-prizes).
+Available Bounty Snakes and their rewards will are listed below.
 Some Bounty Snakes may not appear until the day of the event.

 #### Claiming a Bounty Prize

+All bounty snakes must be defeated on a 17x17 square game board, no exceptions.

 If your team feels they have successfully defeated a Bounty Snake, immediately record the name of the game and inform a BattleSnake volunteer or the registration desk of your glorious achievement.